cmcguinness/DataSelect/README.md

 ### Reminder

-Visual Studio Code does not autosave files by default, and if you copy and past this code into VSC, please make sure they are all saved before deploying to the org.
+Visual Studio Code does not autosave files by default, and if you copy and paste this code into VSC, please make sure they are all saved before deploying to the org.